Painless Ear Wax Removal Singapore | Ear Cleaning

 A-Cerumen Spray / Ear Drops

-They have not been proven to be more effective than the usual home remedies of baby / olive / mineral oil or hydrogen peroxide.
+The chemical ear drops are not necessarily more effective than the usual home remedies of baby / olive / mineral oil or hydrogen peroxide.

-At our ENT Specialist practice, we have the necessary tools, equipment and experience to provide earwax cleaning services safely and painlessly.
-Make an appointment to see us today!
+At our practice, we have the necessary tools, equipment and experience to provide earwax cleaning services safely and painlessly.
+We are also able to perform a formal hearing test should your condition require it.

 Does Professional Ear Wax Cleaning Hurt?

 Professional cleaning of ear wax should not hurt.
-Due to the multitude of instruments used to get ear wax out of the ear, the patient may experience loud vacuum-like sounds with ear microsuction, as well as experience a pulling or peeling sensation in the ear when the procedure is being performed.
+Due to the multitude of instruments used to get ear wax out of the ear, the patient may experience loud vacuum-like sounds with an ear micro suction procedure, as well as experience a pulling or peeling sensation in the ear when the procedure is being performed, causing some slight discomfort.
 Bleeding and ear pain should not occur, unless the ear wax is extremely hard or impacted.